OvidiuPopescu/Todo-List/README.md

 # Todo-List
-Todo list app with edit and delete buttons.
+Todo List app with edit and delete buttons.